 * Robert added the title (via what Robert knows is one of Peter’s favourite Johnny Mercer lyrics, One for My Baby).

 From a 1978 notebook:

 With Summer in ’78 on its way, I was looking to name the band I’d just gotten together.
 In the cool gloom of Toowong Music where Grant was “working”, (not once, when I’d visited, had the store been troubled by any actual customers), he suggested a name.
 The Mosquitoes.
 “You know, Summer’s coming.
-Here come The Mosquitoes—like on Gilligan’s Island”.
+Here come The Mosquitoes.
+Like Gilligan’s Island”.

 1980 “the town without trains”